Let’s go short and simple today.

 — Peter

-Pricing audit: we right size your pricing (with data and buyer psychology), so you walk away feeling confident knowing exactly what to charge, when to reveal it, how to frame it, and how to defend it.
+P.S.
+When you’re ready to work together, consider a pricing audit.
+We right size your pricing (with data and buyer psychology), so you walk away feeling confident knowing exactly what to charge, when to reveal it, how to frame it, and how to defend it.